embergershared/dev-ex-app/get-started/README.md

 ### 6. Develop, test, create a PR

 Development work, with Github Copilot help.

-Here are some getting started steps:
+Here are some getting started suggested steps:

 1. Populate the database with data: